AmyMarais/REACTBlog/README.md

-# Simple Blog Application With React.js
+# CRUD Blog Application With React.js

 This is a side project I created while learning how to use React.js